86Box/docs/usage/menubar.rst

 Action
 ------

-* **Right CTRL is left ALT:** let the right Ctrl key act as a left Alt key, to match some special keyboards where the Alt key is located on the right side of the space bar.
+* **Right CTRL is left ALT:** let the right Ctrl key act as a left Alt key, to simulate some special keyboards where the Alt key is located on the right side of the space bar.
 * **Hard reset:** force a reset of the emulated machine.
 Requires confirmation.
 * **Ctrl+Alt+Del:** send a *Ctrl+Alt+Del* key combination to the emulated machine.
 You can alternatively press *Ctrl+F12* to send that combination.
 * **Ctrl+Alt+Esc:** send a *Ctrl+Alt+Esc* key combination to the emulated machine.